juanjperez/azure-iot-device-management/README.md

-# Azure IoT device management UI microservice
+# Azure IoT device management Sample UI

 This repository contains a UX reference implementation that enables device management capabilities for devices registered with an Azure IoT hub.
 These capabilities include: